codeclimate/codeclimate-rubocop/config/contents/style/string_hash_keys.md

-This cop checks for the use of strings as keys in hashes.
+Checks for the use of strings as keys in hashes.
 The use of symbols is preferred instead.

 ### Safety: